canonical/k8s-snap/docs/src/capi/howto/custom-ck8s.md

 Please refer to the [getting-started guide][getting-started] for further details on the required setup.

-In this guide we call the generated cluster spec manifrst `cluster.yaml`.
+In this guide we call the generated cluster spec manifest `cluster.yaml`.

 ## Overwrite the existing `install.sh` script